Digital Nomad Life in Saudi Arabia

 What are the pros and cons of living in Saudi Arabia?

 "I've been living in Saudi Arabia for 4 years now, in overall is very good experience, my husband and I work for Interval Plus Crossfit, the company is very responsable, we got a very good offer including housing, transportation, health insurance...
 Saudi people is super welcoming, they will take care of you when you come here.
 We had the change to make some road trips and the roads are in very good conditions, many new heritage places to discover.
-I will recommend to anybody to come here to enjoy and embrace the culture," explained one digital nomad living in Jeddah, Saudi Arabia.
+I will recommend to anybody to come here to enjoy and embrace the culture," said one digital nomad in Jeddah.

 "Expats and digital nomads living in Saudi Arabia appreciate the country's rich culture and history, as well as its modern infrastructure and amenities.
 They also enjoy the low cost of living, as well as the fact that the country is a tax-free zone.
 On the other hand, some expats and digital nomads may find the country's strict laws and regulations, as well as its conservative culture, to be restrictive.
-Additionally, the lack of nightlife and entertainment options can be a downside for some," said one member in Saudi Arabia.
+Additionally, the lack of nightlife and entertainment options can be a downside for some," commented a person living in Saudi Arabia.

 Get Quote